Event-Driven Video Generation: EVD

 \section{EVD}

-This section presents \textit{Event-Driven Video Generation (EVD)}, a minimal modification of a pretrained video DiT backbone that enforces \emph{event-grounded state transitions}.
-We first set up notation and the latent-video backbone interface (Sec.~\ref{sec:method_latent}), then introduce the core event-gated update rule and the event head used to predict token-aligned event activity (Sec.~\ref{sec:method_event_core}).
-Next, we specify the event gate (soft activation with hysteresis) and the resulting gated direction field (Sec.~\ref{sec:method_gate}).
-We then derive the training objective---base Flow Matching plus event realization, consistency, ordering, and time-weighting terms (Sec.~\ref{sec:method_training})--- and finally describe event-driven inference with scheduled gating under CFG (Sec.~\ref{sec:method_sampling}).
-For full reproducibility, Algorithms~\ref{alg:evd} and \ref{alg:evd_sampling} provide self-contained training and sampling pseudocode, and Sec.~\ref{sec:method_practical} lists the default hyperparameters used in our experiments.
+This section describes how EVD changes a pretrained video DiT without replacing its backbone.
+The DiT still predicts a latent update field, but we add a token-level event pathway that decides where that update should be trusted.
+We start with the latent-video interface (Sec.~\ref{sec:method_latent}), define the event head and gated update rule (Sec.~\ref{sec:method_event_core}), then specify the soft/hysteretic gate and the resulting direction field (Sec.~\ref{sec:method_gate}).
+The training objective adds event realization, consistency, ordering, and time-weighting terms on top of Flow Matching (Sec.~\ref{sec:method_training}), and inference uses the same idea under CFG with a scheduled gate (Sec.~\ref{sec:method_sampling}).
+Appendix~\ref{app:algorithms} gives the exact training and sampling pseudocode, and Sec.~\ref{sec:method_practical} lists the hyperparameters used in the experiments.